DanTruong/jDungeonCrawler/README.md

-# jDungeonCrawler
+# jayDungeon
 Dan Truong
 March 11th, 2023

-jDungeonCrawler is a text adventure game engine written in Java (much in the vein of Zork).
+jayDungeon (formerly jDungeonCrawler) is a text adventure game engine written in Java (much in the vein of Zork).
 It takes in user input and parses text response to the player.

 ### Running the game

 At this time, a GUI client is yet to be developed for the game.
-To run this game, execute the Java executable (**\jDungeonCrawler\dist\jDungeonCrawler.jar**) from a terminal/command line environment.
+To run this game, execute the Java executable (**\jayDungeon\dist\jayDungeon.jar**) from a terminal/command line environment.
 Ensure that the game.xml file is in the same directory as the JAR file.
 Below is an example running in a Windows PowerShell environment:

 ```
-PS C:\jDungeonCrawler\dist> java -jar ".\jDungeonCrawler.jar"
+PS C:\jayDungeon\dist> java -jar ".\jayDungeon.jar"
 Enter a command (type "help" for a list of commands):
 ```

 **UPDATE March 25th, 2023**: You can now run the game in Docker!
 To run the game in an interactive Docker environment, run the following commands in the root directory of the game.

 ```
-PS C:\jDungeonCrawler> docker build -t dantruong/jdungeoncrawler .
+PS C:\jayDungeon> docker build -t dantruong/jaydungeon .
 ...
-PS C:\jDungeonCrawler> docker run -i -t dantruong/jdungeoncrawler
+PS C:\jayDungeon> docker run -i -t dantruong/jaydungeon
 ```

 ### Commands